 - Training and resources in theological matters and the College ethos

 - Social Service, Voluntary Service and Service-Learning information and assistance.

-As a member of the College’s Ministry Team, the School Counsellor provides counselling and facilitates support services for students from Year 7 to Year 12.
-Together with the College’s Pastors, the School Counsellor and Ministry Team members work as part of the network of care which operates throughout the College.
+As a member of the College’s Wellbeing Team, the School Counsellor provides counselling and facilitates support services for students from Year 7 to Year 12.
+Together with the College’s Pastors, the School Counsellor and Wellbeing Team members work as part of the network of care which operates throughout the College.